otrv4/otrv4/architecture-decisions/011-otrv4-only-mode.md

 Alice wants to send a message to Bob.

 1. Alice adds Bob as a contact

 2. Alice verifies Bob's identity.
 She either:

   a.
-Use Bob's User Profile and verify Bob's fingerprint using a businecc card,
+Use Bob's User Profile and verify Bob's fingerprint using a business card,
      a HTTPS website;

   b.
 Perform a interactive DAKE and use SMP.

-2. Alice types a message and "send it" to Bob.
+2. Alice types a message and "sends it" to Bob.

   a.
 A DAKE is performed if the app is not already in an encrypted state.

   b.
 Alice is warned about any problem to establish the encrypted channel and/or
      any problem with the identity verification for Bob.

   c.
 The conversation keys do not need to be stored on the device for later use.

   d.
 Instance tags are required because there may be multiple devices.

   e.
 Fragmentation could be optional depending on the network, but this is
      unlikely due support to multiple networks.

 3. Bob receives the message from Alice.

 If the network allows Alice to receive messages from devices not on the same